 How Brand Identity Makes Your Marketing Easier [Case Study]

-As a retail consultant, I get calls from a wide variety of retailers who ask for help to make more sales, attract more customers and become more profitable.
-From time to time I share these case studies (from some of the largest brands to some of the smallest mom and pops) with lessons about physical location, personality styles, merchandising, branding, marketing and of course, retail sales training – all of which you can use in your store.
+As a retail consultant, I receive calls from a wide variety of retailers who ask for help to increase sales, attract more customers, and become more profitable.
+From time to time, I share case studies (from some of the largest brands to some of the smallest mom-and-pops) with lessons about physical location, personality styles, merchandising, branding, marketing, and, of course, retail sales training—all of which you can use in your store.

 This is one of those case studies.